Akascape/FF-Dissolve-Glitch/README.md

 [<img src="https://user-images.githubusercontent.com/89206401/168461242-884f25ce-eb67-406a-9d98-cf8d0f28cb43.png" width=100>](https://github.com/Akascape/FF-Dissolve-Glitch/blob/main/LICENSE)

 ### More Info
-This project is possible because of Antonio Roberts's guide on [motion-interpolation-glitch-using-ffmpeg](https://www.hellocatfood.com/motion-interpolation-for-glitch-aesthetics-using-ffmpeg-part-0/), so a big thanks to Antonio.
+This project is possible because of [Antonio Roberts](https://github.com/hellocatfood)'s guide on [motion-interpolation-glitch-using-ffmpeg](https://www.hellocatfood.com/motion-interpolation-for-glitch-aesthetics-using-ffmpeg-part-0/), so a big thanks to Antonio.
 You can see his full guide where he described all the combinations of modes with video examples.
 <br>Follow me : [`Akascape`](https://github.com/Akascape)
-<br>I have also created some glitch tools for [Datamoshing](https://github.com/Akascape/Datamosher-Pro), [Ascii art](https://github.com/Akascape/Ascify-Art), [Image glitching](https://github.com/Akascape/Pure-Glitch) and [more](https://github.com/Akascape?tab=repositories), so go and check them out!
+<br>I have also created some glitch tools for [datamoshing](https://github.com/Akascape/Datamosher-Pro), [ascii art](https://github.com/Akascape/Ascify-Art), [image glitching](https://github.com/Akascape/Pure-Glitch) and [more](https://github.com/Akascape?tab=repositories), so go and check them out!

 ## Thanks for visiting!